altrof/kn-reactflowdev/README.md

 - url sandbox -

-Main goal: Show a car building flow from zero.
+Main goal: Create a flow of car building from zero with React Flow Library.

 > My actions: